Royal Challengers Bengaluru (WPL): History

 Royal Challengers Bangalore signing 18 players for their squad.
 On 18 February 2023, Smriti Mandhana was announced as the team's captain.
-The side finished fourth in the group stage at the inaugural tournament.
+The team finished fourth in the group stage at the inaugural tournament.

 In September 2023, Luke Williams was announced as the head coach for the 2024 season.
-The side won three of their five Bangalore-leg matches, and then they went on to win one match out of their next three matches.
-Ending the league stage with four wins, the side qualified for the playoffs.
+The team won three of their five Bengaluru-leg matches, and then they went on to win one match out of their next three matches.
+Ending the league stage with four wins, the team qualified for the playoffs.

 In the eliminator, the team defeated the defending champions — Mumbai Indians, to advance into the final.
 In the final, they defeated Delhi Capitals to win the title, this was the franchise's maiden title across both men's and women's leagues.
-Royal Challengers Bangalore's Ellyse Perry and Shreyanka Patil won the orange cap and purple cap respectively.
+Royal Challengers Bengaluru's Ellyse Perry and Shreyanka Patil won the orange cap and purple cap respectively.

+On 5 February 2026, Royal Challengers Bengaluru defeated the Delhi Capitals in a thrilling final to secure the WPL 2026 title.
+Chasing a target of 204, RCB hunted it down in 19.4 overs with 6 wickets in hand to clinch their second championship in three years.